-Tallac Historic Site647 Votes Currently Closed
+Tallac Historic Site647 Votes Currently Open

 There are actually three attractions to this place: the Baldwin Estate, the Pope Estate and Valhalla.
 It all opens only during summer.
 The entire area offers a glimpse into Tahoe as it was during the 1800s; even then Tahoe was a popular summer retreat.
 Highlights are: